makrai/notes/kiesel-23.human-value-semeval.md

 ## Top-ranked Approaches

-### Team Adam Smith uses an ensemble of 12 transformer-based models: DeBERTa
+### Team Adam Smith uses an ensemble of 12 transformer-based models

+* DeBERTa and RoBERTa
-and RoBERTa, both trained for either loss minimization or F1-score maximization on three different folds each.11 The RoBERTa models were pretrained on the full IBM-ArgQ-Rank30KArgs dataset (Gretz+ 2020), which is the source for most arguments in the main set (cf. Table 2).
-For ensembling, they averaged the predictions of the single models and used a single decision threshold that they optimized on a hold-out set.
-They also tried a stacked meta-classifier based on logistic regression, which performs better on the Nahj al-Balagha but not on the main test set
+* both trained for either loss minimization or F1-score maximization on three different folds each.11 The
+* RoBERTa models were pretrained on the full IBM-ArgQ-Rank30KArgs dataset (Gretz+ 2020), which is the source for most arguments in the main set (tab 2)
+* ensembling: they averaged the predictions of the single models
+  * a single decision threshold optimized on a hold-out set.
+* They also tried a stacked meta-classifier based on logistic regression, which performs better on the Nahj al-Balagha but not on the main test set.

 ### Team John Arthur fine-tuned a DeBERTa model (microsoft/deberta-v2-xxlarge)